microcks/microcks-testcontainers-java-spring-demo/step-3-local-development-experience.md

   So, we configured `KafkaContainer` as beans with `@ServiceConnection` annotation.
   This configuration will automatically start these containers and register the **Kafka** connection properties automatically.
 * We also configure a `MicrocksContainersEnsemble` that will be responsible for providing mocks for our 3rd party systems.
   As REST Client URL properties are not standard ones, Microcks does not contribute any `ServiceConnection`.
-Instead, we have the ability to use the `DynamicPropertyRegistry` to wire our application properties corresponding to REST Client URL and Kafka Topic name.
+* Instead, we have  the ability to use the `DynamicPropertyRegistrar` to wire our application properties corresponding to REST Client URL and Kafka Topic name.
 This way our application is using the endpoints that are provided by Microcks.

 And that's it! 🎉 You don't need to download and install extra-things, or clone other repositories and figure out how to start your dependant services.